NateEag/how-i-code/content/commenting-code.rst

 how to use it.
 If the language supports `docstrings`_, use them.

 By doing so you gain a documentation standard you can `enforce automatically`_.
-With that standard met, your editor can help you understand abstractions quickly, by showing you their documentation on demand.
+With that standard in place, your editor can help you understand abstractions quickly, by parsing and showing you their documentation on demand.

 .. _programs must be written for people: https://mitpress.mit.edu/sicp/front/node3.html
 .. _When they do: http://symfony.com/doc/current/bundles/SensioFrameworkExtraBundle/annotations/routing.html